radek-sprta/mariner/docs/use.md

 `mariner`

 After that, you will see the `(mariner)` prompt.
-In interactive mode, you can run multiple commands in succesion and take advantage of command history.
+In interactive mode, you can run multiple commands in succession and take advantage of command history.
 When done, use Ctrl+D or the quit command to exit:

 `(mariner) quit`